-The farm produces between 20 and 40 tonnes of organic grapes each year which are used to produce small quantities of handcrafted natural wines.
+The farm produces between 20 and 40 tonnes of organic grapes each year which are used to produce small quantities of handcrafted natural organic wines.

 The Dragonridge philosophy is simple: make natural wines from unirrigated vineyards that are pruned and suckered to produce small yields of grapes with concentrated flavours.
 This also allows minimal use of sulphur, and vinifying of the wines with very little interference.
 Bottling is done without filtration.
 All of this means our wines are vegan.